 For shopaholics, there is intu Lakeside – one of the country's leading shopping centres – which, together with Lakeside Retail Park, is among the largest retail areas in Europe.
 Towns and villages across the borough offer a wide variety of family-run businesses and brand-name high street stores to meet all your shopping needs.

 Thameside Theatre – Thurrock's great little theatre – is also part of the Thameside Complex, and offers a packed programme of fantastic shows all year round.
-A highlight of the year is the theatre's ever-popular Christmas pantomime, which this year is the unmissable Aladdin!

 With lots of exciting events across the borough all year round, Thurrock really does have something for everyone to enjoy.